Resources for Artists

 Materials & Supplies

 My favorite paper is Arches cold press: 300lb for 10x14" and larger paintings, 140lb for smaller paintings.
 I'm exploring Arches hot pressed blocks for flower portraits.
-I precut paper to keep my sizes consistent and to make matting easier.

-I make my own paper supports from a piece of styrene or plexi (the plastic stuff that comes in frames) and two pieces of foam (Dollar Tree).
+I make my own paper supports from a piece of styrene or plexi (the plastic sheet that comes in frames) and two pieces of foam (Dollar Tree).
 Put the foam together, lay the styrene on top, and tape together with packing tape.
 It's lightweight, but firm, so it's really easy to hold on your lap.

 When I am ready to paint, I just affix my paper to the support with blue painter's tape.
 The styrene is a nice smooth surface that really lets the tape adhere until I am ready to remove it.
 I use a lot of water, but I don't have any issues with buckling when I do it this way.